Krijan144/blog/clyjmfhsm000b09lag5pwewmh.md

 Union Type in Literal Values

-In the given example variable requestStatus can have literal string value pending, success and error.
+In the given example variable requestStatus can have literal string value pending, success or error.

 ```typescript
 let requestStatus:"pending"|"success"|"error"="pending";